-This one book is a definite must for all parents who want their kids to read Indian stories rather than just Harry Potter, Nancy Drew, Enid Blyton, Hardy Boys or God forbid, Twilight series!!!!!
+This one book is a definite must for all parents who want their kids to read Indian stories rather than just Harry Potter, Nancy Drew, Famous Five, Hardy Boys or God forbid, Twilight series!!!!!

-The language is simple, clear cut, easy for the youngest children to grasp and coupled with superb black and white illustrations done by Sujata Singh, these tales are sure to entice kids.
+The language is simple, clear cut, easy for children to grasp.
+Accompanied with superb black and white illustrations done by Sujata Singh, these tales are sure to entice kids.
 The stories can also be enjoyed by adults who have little time to read and want short, simple, witty stories.
 Its a great book to read if one is travelling short distances.
 One can easily read five to six stories in about 15 minutes since most stories are one or two pages only.
 Its a good way to revisit one’s childhood when such stories were popular to read or get in touch with Indian folktales.

 Despite its collection and marvellous illustrations, many parents would prefer buying some other folktales books like the Amar Chitra Katha or Aesop fables books.
 The former is in general very popular and its colourful illustrations along with the comic book style format will surely catch the eye of any young kid more than Eunice De Souza’s One Hundred and One Folktales From India.
 That’s one and the only disadvantage of the book.
 There are just so many better, more vibrant, colourful books about India’s rich folktales and mythology that both parents and kids might prefer that.
 They may view De Souza’s book as just another big, fat, long, textbook type book that completely discourages them from buying it.
 Of course, a parent can definitely influence a kid’s choice!

 Apart from that, One Hundred and One Folktales From India is a brilliant collection of stories, fables and folktales that allows any reader, with its simple language, to get a glimpse of India’s rich stories!